peterhontaru/AirBnb-Milano-Price-Prediction/README.md

 ![RF](figures/RF-1.png)

-  - while this model has a similar or higher Rsquared to that of other AirBnb analyses (ie. Milan, New York), it is not high enough to provide an accurate predicton, shown by an average error of \~$29
+  - while this model has a similar or higher Rsquared to that of other Airbnb analyses (ie. Milan, New York), it is not high enough to provide an accurate predicton, shown by an average error of \~$29

 ![RF2](figures/RF2-1.png)